 The draft Stockholm Programme was presented by the Presidency on 16 October 2009.
 Coreper held a first exchange of views on the Programme during its meetings on 21 and 22 October 2009.
 Following that, the JHA Counsellors have examined the entire text at three meetings on 30 October, 6 and 13 November.
 Coreper has examined the text also on 3 occasions on 4, 11 and 20 November.
 Many issues were brought forward and the text has been redrafted, as set out in the annex to this note, to reflect those discussions and written comments received from a number of delegations.
-The Presidency herewith submits to Coreper the result of those discussions, including the discussions at Coreper on 23 November 2009.
+The Presidency herewith submits to Coreper the result of those discussions.

-The Presidency has restructured some parts of the texts in accordance with what has been suggested by some delegations.
+The Presidency has now restructured some parts of the texts in accordance with what has been suggested by some delegations.
 A new Chapter has been added on "Access to Europe in a globalised world", which consists in the previous chapters on an integrated border management and on visa policy.
 Issues such as "training" and "evaluation" have been grouped together to make the Programme more readable.

-16484/1/09 REV 1 IB/id TEN
+16484/09 IB/id DG H